quasarframework/quasar-framework.org/source/guide/ajax-requests.md

 title: Ajax Requests
 ---
 Quasar recommends using `Axios`.
-These package are not provided by default so you will have to npm install them and import them from `src/main.js`.
+This package is not provided by default so you will have to npm install it and import from `src/main.js`.

 ## Quickstart with axios